fulcus/ing-sw-2020-gonzales-latino-fabris/README.md

-An __observer__ pattern hwas been used to implement the notification mechanism.
-In particular, the model and the views represent the observed and the observer respectively.
+An __observer__ pattern has been used to implement the notification mechanism.
+In particular, the model and the view represent the observed and the observer respectively.
 Each cell in the game is observed, and as soon as there is a change in the state of that cell, clients are notified.